Weight and muscle changes

 Changes in weight and muscle can affect your confidence and self esteem.
 Trying to make changes to your diet and starting or increasing exercise when you aren’t feeling at your best can be difficult.
 Treatments for cancer, including hormone treatments can cause tiredness which may make exercising more difficult.
 And this can add to weight gain.

-If you have other hormone symptoms this may also make it more difficult to cope.
+If you have other hormone symptoms, such as hot flushes and sweats, this may also make it more difficult to cope.
 Try to take it one step at a time and deal with each problem in turn.
 Talk to your doctor or nurse about any problems you have as they can then find a way to help you manage them.

 Question about cancer?
 Contact our information nurse team